Srijan142003/Research-AI/README.md

 ## License

 This project is open source.
-Please add a `LICENSE` file to specify the license for your repository.
+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or collaborations, please contact [Srijan142003](https://github.com/Srijan142003).
+For questions or collaborations, don't hesitate to contact [Srijan142003](https://github.com/Srijan142003).